ibirnam/js_closure_tutorial/closure_tutorial.md

 			return health;
 		},
 		fight: function () {
-			//fight code from previous chapter...
+			// Fight code from previous chapter...
 		},
 		webSwing: function() {
 			// Spider-Man is a talker, so we need some phrases for him to say